VanAltrades/produkter/README.md

 This step will require a redis instance and should allow for running, *for example:* i_sites, i_suggestions, i_trends once and then calling back the instance for each subroute.
 Each cached instance json should have a unique `q` identifier as a key [ex](https://www.youtube.com/watch?v=_8lJ5lp8P0U).
 This should work until a new `q` is requested.

-#### 5. Containerize the Application

-Before attempting to deploy the app to Cloud Run, I will have to containerize the app using docker.

-* Dockerfile review and update

-* .env file review and update

-* config.app_secrets.py to os environment variables via .env file

-* config.config BaseConfig class inclusion in app.py

 ## SearchEngine